fxbriol/fxbriol.github.io/_pages/supervision.md

 author_profile: true
 ---

 I enjoy supervising research projects and regularly take up the supervision of MSc and PhD students.

-## PhD Students

 I am particularly interested in hearing from potential PhD students with a strong mathematical background and/or strong programming abilities.
 If you are interested in my research area, feel free to contact me by email to discuss opportunities at UCL or the Turing Institute.

-### Current Students
+## PhD Students

-* **Oscar Key**, PhD student within the CDT in Foundational AI at UCL, Department of Computer Science (since September 2020).
-Main supervisor.
-Second supervisor: Prof. Marc Deisenroth.

-* **Kaiyu Li**, PhD student in Statistics at UCL, Department of Statistical Science (since December 2019).
-Second supervisor.
-First supervisor: Prof. Serge Guillas.

-* **Zhuo Sun**, PhD student in Statistics at UCL, Department of Statistical Science (since May 2020).
-Second supervisor.
-First supervisor: Dr. Jinghao Xue.

-* [**George Wynne**](https://georgewynne.github.io/), PhD student in Mathematics at Imperial College London, Department of Mathematics (since September 2018).
-Co-supervised with Dr. Andrew Duncan (Imperial) and Prof. Mark Girolami (Cambridge).

 ### Important Information for Applicants